Top cards for travelling abroad

 It's worth noting that, should things go wrong with something you buy overseas, credit cards offer stronger protection than debit cards – credit cards give Section 75 protection, whereas debit cards give the lesser, but still useful, chargeback protection.

-• First Direct's boon is that it pays a FREE £175 cash if you switch over your existing bank account – beating the cards above for all but the biggest spenders.
+• First Direct's boon is that it pays a FREE £175 cash if you switch over your existing bank account – beating the card above for all but the biggest spenders.
 It's also been top or near top of every customer service poll we've ever done.
 The card is fee-free for overseas spending and ATM withdrawals, comes with a regular saver you can put up to £300/month in, plus many get a £250 0% overdraft too.
 If something goes wrong with something you bought overseas on this card, you may have chargeback protection.

 Our top three travel debit and credit cards